Unique hotel rooms in Finland – from Nordic design to Moomins

 See also

-10 new unique places to stay in Finland
+10 new must-visit places to stay in Finland